 H. nana is only 15 to 40 mm long.
-It requires only one host but can also cycle through two.
+It differs from other tapeworm because it requires only one host, but can also cycle through two.
 Its larvae migrate only within the gut wall, and its life span is relatively short (4 to 6 weeks).

 H. nana is more frequent in populations, particularly children, living in conditions of poverty and poor hygiene, particularly when fleas are present.

 Indirect 2-host cycle: Rodents are the primary definitive hosts, and grain beetles, fleas, or other insects feed on contaminated rodent droppings as intermediate hosts; humans can become infected by ingesting parasitized insects.

 Human-to-human oral-anal cycle: Eggs are passed from one human to another or recycle externally in a single host.